Ohio And Kentucky Lawyers Who Protect People With Severe Spinal Injuries

 A spinal cord injury (SCI) changes the life of the victim and the lives of the people who care about the victim.
 The spinal cord injury can cause paraplegia or quadriplegia, fundamentally changing the way the victim goes about day-to-day living.

-At the Rittgers & Rittgers law firm, it is the job of our lawyers to investigate the accident that caused our client's spinal cord injury, determine the liable parties and make the necessary personal injury claims.
-With offices in Lebanon, West Chester and downtown Cincinnati, we represent clients throughout southwestern Ohio.
+At the Rittgers Rittgers & Nakajima law firm, it is the job of our lawyers to investigate the accident that caused our client’s spinal cord injury, determine the liable parties and make the necessary personal injury claims.
+With offices in Lebanon, West Chester, downtown Cincinnati and Kentucky, we represent clients throughout southwestern Ohio and northern Kentucky.

 An enormously important part of our job is to explain to the insurance companies and, if necessary, to the jury, how the victim’s life was changed by the accident.